Skip to main content

 Approach

 Intrinsically motivated Thünen employees work on various topics related to sustainable working environments and coordinate their efforts with the Team Working Environment´ (Sustainability Division, as part of the Thünen strategy process).
+The working group's approach is flexible and geared towards current practical issues, and generally follows this structure:

 i.
 Collect topics